buzzqw/TUS/OBSS/OBSSv2-eng.md

 The Devotees of Shayalia are spies, bastard children, lovers of powerful lords who act in the shadows.

 Ljust, disgusted by the vision of such an explicitly evil Patron, instilled in Shayalia love and passion for plants and animals.
 And so many of the most famous botanists, herbalists, and zoologists are Devotees of Shayalia, perhaps the only things that Shayalia can truly love.

+Shayalia' \*\*s patience is the patience with which she plans revenge at length; her compassion is reserved for plants and animals, while her vanity constantly seeks admiration.
+Her dissolute passions and cruelty turn intimacy into a weapon, guided by cynicism and vindictiveness.

 - **Symbol**: a crumpled cushion dirty with blood
 - **Ability Score**: Charisma